DoranLyong/Darknet-YOLOv4-TensorflowLite-Tutorial/README.md

 # Darknet yolov4-tiny (feat.
 Tensorflow Lite)

 The ```$root``` path is assumpted as current repository path. <br/>
-This repository includes a setupt for trianing person detector, but you can apply this method for training the other dataset.</br>
+This repository includes a setup for trianing person detector, but you can apply this method for training the other dataset.</br>